mibpl/StreetViewGame/README.md

 All guesses are assigned a score based on the distance from the actual location.

+During game creation, users can choose from a pre-defined list of locations (eg. continents) and have all rounds generated only within those locations.

 ## How it works

 All the code in this repository is a client-side JavaScript application.
 The